 How can I route requests based on the source IP using an Application Load Balancer?

 Before you begin, keep in mind that a rule based on source IP checks the source IP address in the IP header (layer-3).
-If there's a proxy or firewall between the client and the Application Load Balancer that changes the source IP, then specify the firewall/proxy's IP address in the listener rule.
+If there's a proxy or firewall between the client and the Application Load Balancer that changes the source IP address, specify the firewall or proxy's IP address in the listener rule.

-Also note that listener rules aren't recommended for blocking requests from clients.
-To block client requests, you can use security groups or network access control lists.
+Also, avoid using listener rules to block requests from clients.
+It's a best practice to use security groups or network access control lists instead.
 To block a large number of clients, you can use AWS WAF.

 - Create an Application Load Balancer, if you don't already have one.

 - Open the Amazon Elastic Compute Cloud (Amazon EC2) console.

 - On the navigation pane, under Load Balancing, choose Load Balancers.

 - Choose the Listeners tab.